krakend/krakend-documentation/overview/installing.md

     apt-get update
     apt-get install -y krakend

-Current KrakenD version will run at least in Debian 8, Debian 9 and Ubuntu 16.x
+The current KrakenD version will run at least in Debian 8, Debian 9 and Ubuntu 16.x

 ## Generic (via `tar.gz`)
 You can also [download](/download) the `tar.gz` and decompress it anywhere.
 Instructions to check the SHA and PGP signature [here](/docs/overview/verifying-packages).